mayankjain02/Library-Management-System---Core-Java---Console-Based-Application/README.md

    - Returns the book if found, otherwise returns null.

 __INTRODUCTION TO BOOK :__
 The Java class, named `Book`, represents a basic model for storing information about books in a library management system.
 It encapsulates the details of a book, including its name, author, and price.
-The class includes getter and setter methods for accessing and modifying these attributes
+The class includes getter and setter methods for accessing and modifying these attributes.

 __*Attributes*__
 -bookName
 : Represents the name of the book.